 Mingė (also known as Minija) village is known as the "Venice of Lithuania".
 This place is a far call from the Serenissima, but it shares with it the importance of water passages.
 In Mingė the river Minija is the "main street" faced by all the building facades.
 The time-battered boats of Lietuvinink fishermen have been largely dipslaced by modern yachts moored in its anchorage (Nemunas delta is the prime spot for boat-related tourism in Lithuania).
 A regular some 4x daily ship connects Mingė to Uostadvaris and Nida in summer.
 Up to this day there is no bridge, so a 13 km detour is needed to go from one bank of the village to another by non-water means.
 The western side has more buildings, although both sides are authentic and devoid of modern buildings.

-West of Mingė you may reach the Ventė Horn peninsula (25 km from Šilutė), famous for its 1929 bird ringing (ornithology) station established by a naturalist Tadas Ivanauskas (among the oldest such institutions in the world).
-The station is built under a major bird migration route, as many as 300 000 birds passing over it daily during the migration season, and some 1 000 - 6 000 ringed.
+West of Mingė you may reach the Ventė Horn peninsula (25 km from Šilutė), famous for its bird ringing (ornithology) station with the world's largest bird trap (69m x 113m, 25m pillars).
+Established by naturalist Tadas Ivanauskas in 1929 it is also among the oldest such institutions.
+The station is under a major bird migration routes convergence spot, as many as 3 000 000 birds passing over it daily during the migration season, and some 1 000 - 6 000 ringed.
 In the breeding season (spring) the area boasts some 200 local bird species.
 1863 lighthouse, 11 m tall, is nearby, while the Curonian Lagoon coasts at Ventė are known for thousands of seashells washed away.

 Kaliningrad Oblast is now an exclave of Russia but it is populated by Russians only after it was conquered by the Soviet Union in year 1945.
 Prior to that the area was ruled by Germans.
 Ethnic Lithuanians made a significant portion of inhabittants.
 The area was part of Lithuania Minor and it is in Kaliningrad (then known as Koenigsberg in German and Karaliaučius in Lithuanian) where the first Lithuanian language books were printed.

-In Kaliningrad little remains of Koenigsberg as entire downtown was oliberated and only the long abandoned cathedral is now restored by German donations.
-The massive medieval castle was torn down and its place is now occupied by the Soviet Palace (actually a dull white functionalist building).
+In Kaliningrad little remains of Koenigsberg as entire downtown was obliterated and only the long-abandoned cathedral is now restored by German donations.
+The massive medieval castle has been torn down and its place is now occupied by the Soviet Palace (actually a dull white tower block).

-Some other towns were more lucky, however it is well understandable why German exilees used to cry when they saw their former hometowns after finally being allowed to visit them once the Soviet Union collapsed.
-Stately German buildings and churches even if not completely oliberated now frequenlty lay in ruins.
-No old town is intact.
-Usually there exist only a few authentic buildings in every town and the rest are Soviet ones or heavily rebuilt after 1945.
-These few authentic buildings dissonates heavily with the modern poverty surrounding them.
+Some other towns were more lucky, however it is well understandable why German exilees used to weep when they saw their former hometowns after finally being allowed to visit them once the Soviet Union collapsed.
+Even those stately German buildings and churches that were not obliterated now lay in ruins.
+Not a single old town is intact.
+The few remaining old buildings dissonate heavily with the modern poverty surrounding them.
+They are joined by countless plain Soviet ones and ones rebuilt after 1945.